Achelous m Greek Mythology (Latinized)

-AMULIUS m Roman Mythology
+Amulius m Roman Mythology

 Meaning unknown.
 In Roman mythology Amulius overthrew his brother Numitor, king of Alba Longa, but was eventually deposed by Numitor's grandsons Romulus

-ANDRASTE f Celtic Mythology
+Andraste f Celtic Mythology (Hellenized)

 in Celtic.
 According to the Greco-Roman historian Cassius Dio, this was the name of a Briton goddess of victory who was invoked by Boudicca

 before her revolt.